biolab/orange3-recommendation/api.md

     from orangecontrib.recsystems.models import brismf

-Recommend items for set users:
+Recommend items for set of users:

     import Orange